-Another example of an efficiency measure that couples with a measure of consumer and family's satisfaction is with the delivery of services in the least restrictive environment.
+Another example of an efficiency measure that couples with a measure of consumer and family satisfaction is with the delivery of services in the least restrictive environment.
 Consumers and families report that they want to live in home and community based settings.
-Data shows that DDSN continues to meet the demand while providing services in a very cost efficient manner.
-(See Figure 7.1-6, Figure 7.1-2 and Figure 7.3-10) In terms of measuring activities that produce the greatest return on investment of time and dollars, DDSN implements several primary prevention efforts.
+Data shows that DDSN continues to meet the demand while providing services in a very cost-efficient manner.
+(See Figure 7.1-6, Figure 7.1-2 and Figure 7.3-13) In terms of measuring activities that produce the greatest return on investment of time and dollars, DDSN implements several primary prevention efforts.
 One of these efforts is to reduce the rate of infants born with neural tube defects (NTD) through a contract with the Greenwood Genetic Center.
-For each child the state can prevent from being born with an NTD, the state saves \$30 million over the child's lifetime.
-DDSN's efforts with the Greenwood Genetic Center have consistently reduced the incidence of NTDs in South Carolina saving tens of millions of dollars per child in health care and disability service costs.
-(See Figure 1-13)
+For each child the state can prevent from being born with an NTD, the state saves \$3 million over the child's lifetime.
+DDSN's efforts with the Greenwood Genetic Center have consistently reduced the incidence of NTDs in South Carolina avoiding tens of millions of dollars in health care costs and disability services costs.
+(See Figure 7.1-13)

 - 4.5 Data Integrity, Timeliness, Accuracy, Security, and Availability for Decision Making: DDSN uses several approaches to ensure the data it collects is valid, reliable, and otherwise adequate in order to make informed and essential decisions to improve performance.
-In the risk management area, data collected from reviews are entered directly into the applicable database.
-All data entry is verified with the provider to ensure accuracy.
-It is available for analysis at any time.
-Database access is protected by password.
-In addition to its web-based critical incident management system, DDSN developed this year two (2) additional web-based applications in the risk management areas of abuse and neglect, and deaths.
-In the licensing, contractual compliance, customer/family satisfaction and personal outcomes areas, a minimum inter-rater reliability among staff conducting reviews and interviews/surveys is set at 85 percent.
-Data from these reviews are entered directly into databases.
-Any inaccuracies are discovered through an editing process.
-Database access is protected by password.
-In the quality management area, data collected from reviews is provided to the organization prior to data entry to ensure accuracy.
-Data is entered directly into a database and is available at any time.
-Database access is protected by password. - 4.6 Translating Organizational Performance Review: DDSN uses an executive team approach to determine what activities will be prioritized for continuous quality improvement.
-DDSN prioritizes such activities based on (1) its impact on customer health and safety, (2) the greatest return on investment of time and dollars, (3) its impact on meeting customer needs and expectations, including satisfaction, and (4) requirements of the various funding sources.

-4.7 Managing Organizational/Employee Knowledge: DDSN identifies best practice through publications, conferences, national associations, websites, and state agency contacts.
+Most data collected is entered directly into its web-based applications with user ID and password protection complying with HIPAA and National Standards for Information Technology.
+DDSN requires a minimum inter-rater reliability among people conducting provider performance reviews and interviews/surveys at 85 percent.
+Data is available at any time managers making decisions. - 4.6 Translating Organizational Performance Review: DDSN uses an executive team approach to determine what activities will be prioritized for continuous quality improvement.
+DDSN prioritizes such activities based on (1) its impact on customer health and safety, (2) the greatest return on investment of time and dollars, (3) its impact on meeting customer needs and expectations, including satisfaction, and (4) requirements of the various funding sources. - 4.7 Managing Organizational/Employee Knowledge: DDSN identifies best practice through publications, conferences, national associations, websites, and state agency contacts.
 Information is shared through policy to appropriate personnel and the public via the website and other written and oral means.

-Many times during the year information and knowledge is shared through conferences, workshops, counterpart groups, committees, consumer and parent organizations.
+Many times during the year information and knowledge is shared through trainings, conferences, workshops, counterpart groups, committees, consumer and parent organizations.
 These act as a means of both sharing and gaining organizational knowledge.